shakfu/chuck-max/README.md

 It is recommended to choose 2 channels for stereo configuration.
 If a `<filename>` argument is given it will be searched for according to the following search rules:

-1. Assume it's an absolute path, accept it if it exists
+1. Assume it's an absolute path, use it if it exists.

 2. Assume that it's a partial path with the package's `examples` folder as a prefix.
-So if `stk/flute.ck` is given the `<filename>` arg, The absolute path of the package `examples` folder is prepended to the filename and if the resulting path exists, it is accepted.
+So if `stk/flute.ck` is given as `<filename>`, the absolute path of the package `examples` folder is prepended to it and if the resulting path exists, it is used.

-3. Assume the `<filename>` exists in the parent patcher's directory.
-If so, accept it.
+3. Assume `<filename>` exists in the parent patcher's directory.
+If so, use it.
 This is useful if you want to package patchers and chuck files together.

 4. Use Max's `locatefile_extended` search function to search for the `<filename>` in the Max search path.
 The first successul result will be used.